junecastillote/Ms365UsageReport/README.md

   - Total Private Chat Messages
   - Device Usage Distribution

-## What's New in Version v1.2.4
+## What's New in Version v1.2.5

-  - Fixed inbound mail count.
-  - Fixed outbound mail count.
+  - Support for report theming.
+  - Migrated configuration file format from `JSON` to `YAML`.
+YAML is more human-readable than JSON.
+    - New requirement: `powershell-yaml` module.

 ## Requirements